praetoriandigital/cub-docs/api/applications.md

 to this Application.

 Secret Keys are not only used for API access.
 They are also used for jwt-token signatures.
-When Lexipol ID issues a jwt-token for a User (that will be set as Cookie), it will be signed using the Secret Key of the Application where user logs in or registers.
+When Lexipol ID issues a jwt-token for a User, the jwt-token will be signed using the Secret Key of the Application where user logs in or registers.
 You can verify the jwt-token using the Secret Key created for your Application.

 ## API access and permissions
-TL;DR: Permissions of the Application are defined by combined permissions of all the Users connected to this Application.
+TL;DR: Permissions of an Application are defined by the combined permissions of all the Users connected to this Application.

-To use LID API/Widget, you need one of:
+To use the LID API/Widget, you need one of:
 * a valid user token (for LID API access on behalf of this User)
 * a secret key (for LID API access on behalf of Application)
 * a public key (for LID Widget)

-You have to create a new entry in the Application container in LID admin to generate the keys.
+To generate the keys, you have to create a new entry in the Application container in LID admin.
-A user token can be acquired by Application on user login (through LID Widget or LID API) or using a reissue-token API call (if an Application got user token issued for another Application during SSO)
+A user token can be acquired by the Application on user login (through LID Widget or LID API) or by using a reissue-token API call (if Application got a user token issued for another Application during SSO)

 If User is connected to Application, this Application will have read/write access to User's data and the same set of permissions as this User.